sunfmin/mcp-go-debugger/docs/getting-started.md

 ## Troubleshooting

-If you encounter issues:
+If you're encountering issues:

+1. Make sure the debugger binary is in your PATH
+2. Try running the binary directly from the command line to check for errors
+3. Check the logs at `mcp-go-debugger.log`
-1. Check that Delve is properly installed
+4. Check that Delve is properly installed
-2. Verify that your Go program is built with debug information
+5. Verify that your Go program is built with debug information
-3. Check the logs at `go-debugger-mcp.log`
-4. Make sure the MCP is properly configured in your AI assistant
+6. Make sure the MCP is properly configured in your AI assistant